frankischilling/cupidex/README.md

 - [ ] Add preview support for `.zip` and `.tar` files
 - [ ] Implement syntax highlighting for supported file types
 - [ ] Display symbolic links with correct arrow notation (e.g., `->` showing the target path)
+- [ ] Fix being able to enter directory before calculation is done causing a empty directory and a broken file path
 - [ ] Push to main branch

 ## Prerequisites